oxigraph/oxigraph/bench/README.md

 ## Results

-We compare here Oxigraph with some existing SPARQL implementations (Blazegraph, GraphDB, Jena, and Virtuoso).
+We compare here Oxigraph 0.2 and 0.3 with some existing SPARQL implementations (Blazegraph, GraphDB, Jena, and Virtuoso).

 The dataset used in the following charts is generated with 100k "products" (see [its spec](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/Dataset/index.html)).
 It leads to the creation of 35M triples.
 It has been executed on a PrevailPro P3000 with 32GB of RAM.